Regulation D (Reg D)

-Raising Private Placement Capital: Reg D
+Raising Private Placement Capital via SEC Reg D

 Regulation D Facts

 It is important to understand the Securities Act of 1933 when it comes to selling securities.
-According to regulations, most offerings must either be exempted or registered with the SEC.
-There are three rules pertaining to Reg D that provides exemptions from the requirements of the registration, which allows several companies to make an offer or sell their securities without any need for securities registration with the SEC.
+According to these regulations, most offerings must either be exempted or registered with the SEC.
+There are three rules pertaining to Reg D that provide exemptions from the requirements of the registration, which allows several companies to make an offer or sell their securities without any need for securities registration with the SEC.
 There are Rules 506, 505 and 504 of Regulation D which offer exemption from any registration with the SEC.

-Regulation D Rules and Exemptions
+Rules and Exemptions

 Reg D Rule 504